OmarMiniesy/Notes/Offensive Security/Windows Security/Kerberoasting.md

 - The attacker here is after the service account password that is used to encrypt the TGS.
 - This is mapped to the [[MITRE ATT&CK]] sub-technique `T1558.003`.

+When a service (e.g., MSSQL, HTTP, CIFS) wants to be reachable via Kerberos, an admin registers an SPN on a **user or computer account** in AD.
+- That account becomes the **service account** — it's what holds the credentials used to encrypt the Kerberos service ticket.
+- This is what the attacker is after.

 > This allows the attacker to impersonate an account; giving access to the system, services, networks, and anything else that the account is entitled to.

 Some of the essential concepts to know for this attack are: